MirandaNet: an International Fellowship

 Joining in partnership with TPEA

-As the founder of MirandaNet I have been in discussion with MirandaNet Fellows and Members of the Technology, Pedagogy and Education Association tpea.ac.uk (TPEA).
-These organisations have decided that that they will be all the stronger now if they merge.
+As the founder of the MirandaNet Fellowship, Professor Christina Preston, I have been in discussion with MirandaNet Fellows and Members of the Technology, Pedagogy and Education Association tpea.ac.uk (TPEA).
+We have decided that that we will be all the stronger now if we merge.

-Below is the final takeaway from the joint conference in Bedford in July 2023 where friends and colleagues looked back on MirandaNet Fellows collaborative achievements over thirty years and said goodbye to her with a standing ovation.
+A final takeaway was produced from the joint conference in Bedford in July 2023 where friends and colleagues looked back on MirandaNet Fellows collaborative achievements over thirty years and said goodbye to the organisation with a standing ovation.
+We have created a document outlining the legacy of MirandaNet.
+We hope you will read it.
+Download it here.

-The extensive MirandaNet website built by the members will be available to all professionals on the TPEA website and other professional organisations because it is being archived by the British Library.
+The extensive MirandaNet website built by the members will be available to all professionals on the TPEA website and other professional organisations because it is being archived under the same web address.

 The MirandaNet Fellows are invited to transfer to TPEA at no cost where they will receive the same information as TPEA members.
 Current MirandaNet members are being asked to sign up officially to become members of the Technology, Pedagogy and Education Association (TPEA) – the organisation formed from ITTE (the Association for Information Technology in Teacher Education) in conjunction with MirandaNet in 2020.